12 Apr Time Management Tricks to Reduce Stress

 Cut the clutter.

 Don’t let a dozen little stressors pile up into one big stressful situation when you can eliminate some of them individually.
-Whether you start with cleaning out one shelf of one closet or turning off one Twitter feed, eliminating anything from your life that is unecessarily distracting can greatly reduce the daily stress that comes pouring in and steals your peace of mind.
+Whether you start with cleaning out one shelf of one closet or turning off one Twitter feed, eliminating anything from your life that is unnecessarily distracting can greatly reduce the daily stress that comes pouring in and steals your peace of mind.

 By simply removing one source of anxiety that you don’t need, you can reduce the levels of stress in your life.
 Reality TV, social media, water cooler gossip… all of these things can add stress to our day without us even realizing it.